Equipment You Need for Road Biking2 December 2017

 Security comes first – always bring a lock

 There are a lot of thieves out there and wherever you park a bike, there’s a possibility that someone will steal it.
-Make sure to always bring a strong lock and learn how to appropriately lock the bike.
+Make sure to always bring a strong lock and learn how to appropriately lock your bike.

 Make yourself visible at night